The NIRISS PASSAGE Spectroscopic Redshift Catalog in COSMOS: Results

 Of the 2,183 emission-line sources, 1,332 are matched to COSMOS-Web objects, 564 are matched to COSMOS2020 sources outside the COSMOS-Web footprint, and 287 have no counterpart in either COSMOS catalog.
 Based on the spectroscopic quality flags defined in Section~\ref{sec:flag}, 858 sources are assigned flag~1, 425 flag~2, 110 flag~3, and 790 flag~4; thus, the largest fraction of the catalog consists of the highest-confidence (flag~1) redshifts.

 The catalog format is summarized in Table~\ref{tab:catalog}.
 It includes spectroscopic redshifts, quality flags, photometric fluxes, and stellar masses (Section~\ref{sec:stellarmasses}) for all PASSAGE emission-line sources detected in the 15 fields listed in Table~\ref{tab:obs_table}.
+The measured emission line fluxes and uncertainties will be presented in a forthcoming paper (Nedkova et al., \textit{in prep.}).
 The preferred redshift and its associated uncertainty are provided in \textsc{z\textunderscore best} and \textsc{z\textunderscore best\textunderscore err}.
 COSMOS-Web and COSMOS2020 source identifiers are included for all cross-matched objects, while sources without COSMOS counterparts are retained in the catalog and assigned placeholder values of $-99$ for parameters requiring COSMOS photometric data.